cms-sw/cmssw/RecoTracker/MkFit/README.md

 * *maxConsecHoles:*  maximum number of allowed consecutive holes on a candidate
 * *chi2Cut_min:*     minimum chi2 cut for accepting a new hit
 * *chi2CutOverlap:*  chi2 cut for accepting an overlap hit (currently NOT used)
-* *pTCutOverlap:*    pT cut below which the overlap hits are not picked up (currently NOT used)
+* *pTCutOverlap:*    pT cut below which the overlap hits are not picked up

 #### Seed cleaning params (based on elliptical dR-dz cut)